dl90/challenges/networking/network.md

 ```

 - can be routed within an AS (interior gateway protocol) but not outside
-- ideal for client IPs within LAN, using NAT
+- ideal for client IPs within LAN with gateways using NAT
-- provides some protection for clients, external requests limited to responses (client obfuscation by router)
+- provides some protection for clients, external requests limited to responses (client IP obfuscation by router)